 e-Commerce: The Way Forward

 Today the majority of global trade and commerce is taking place online.
-Amazon, eBay and other online stores now dominate the landscape as the increase in popularity of social media has shown the power of online advertising.
-Having an online presence is now a vital step towards success in business.
+Amazon, eBay, and other online stores now dominate the landscape, and the increase in popularity of social media has shown the power of online advertising.
+Having an online presence is now a vital step towards business success.
 In Germany, huge numbers of people are now purchasing goods and services online.
 Online stores generally provide greater flexibility and more personalised products.
-Many customers now seek these personalised products and will prefer to purchase them over generic goods in more traditional stores.
+Many customers now seek these personalised products and prefer to purchase them over generic goods in more traditional stores.
 For any company looking to break into the lucrative German market, online is the way forward.
 However, new opportunities also present new legal risks and challenges.

 - The Telemedia Act: This law outlines the requirements that your company must display on its website.
 Such requirements include company name, address, email address, VAT identification number etc.

-- The Federal Data Protection Act: As an online operator your company it is likely that your company will come into contact with consumer private data.
+- The Federal Data Protection Act: As an online operator, your company will likely come into contact with consumer private data.
 This Act outlines how your company should act in this matter to ensure compliance with the GDPR.

 - German Civil Code: The German Civil Code (BGB) outlines the regulations relating to general terms and conditions for companies.

 As well as this, companies established in Germany must also be aware of laws relating to consumer protection as well as contractual requirements, whether the company is dealing directly with customers or with other businesses.
 Our lawyers can provide you with the clarity and guidance that you need.